History of Florida: World War II and the development of the space industry

 Numerous others were also established that exist today as military installations/facilities, civilian airports, or other facilities under different names.

 Present day Eglin Air Force Base, Hurlburt Field, and MacDill Air Force Base (now the home of U.S. Central Command and U.S. Special Operations Command) were also developed as U.S. Army Air Forces installations during this time.
 During the Cold War, Florida's coastal access and proximity to Cuba encouraged the development of these and other military facilities.
 Since the end of the Cold War, the military has closed some facilities, including major bases such as NAS Sanford, McCoy AFB, NAS Cecil Field, and NTC Orlando, and realigned others such as Homestead AFB being transferred to the Air Force Reserve Command and realigned as Homestead Air Reserve Base, or NAS Saufley Field realigned as NETPDC Saufley Field, but their presence is still significant in the state and local economies.

 Apart from military bases, Florida would also be home to 22 prisoner of war camps.
 Starting in May 1943, the Allied powers would send captured Nazi soldiers to the United States with about of 10,000 of them going to 22 camps in Florida.
 Many of these camps would be located in or near military bases.

 The population increased by 46% during the 1940s.

 Because of Cape Canaveral's relative closeness to the equator, compared to other potential locations, it was chosen in 1949 as a test site for the country's nascent missile program.
 Patrick Space Force Base and the Cape Canaveral Space Force Station launch site began to take shape as the 1950s progressed.
 By the early 1960s, the Space Race was in full swing.
 As programs were expanded and employees joined, the space program generated a huge boom in the communities around Cape Canaveral.
 This area is now collectively known as the Space Coast and features the Kennedy Space Center.
 It is also a major center of the aerospace industry.
 To date, all crewed orbital spaceflights launched by the United States, including those that carried the only persons to visit the Moon, have been launched from Kennedy Space Center.
+As the space program expanded in Florida, it also became a site of political activism; on July 15, 1969, civil rights leader Ralph Abernathy led a Poor People's Campaign protest at Cape Canaveral ahead of the Apollo 11 launch.